sollotto-io/sollotto-frontend/README.md

 REACT_APP_UPLOAD_TO_S3 =""
 ```

 - **SOLANA_INIT_PROGRAM:** Is the address for the on-chain model 1 lottery initialization.
-The on-chain model 1 program source code can be found in the [sollotto backend](https://github.com/sollotto-io/sollotto-backend.git) in the **feature/model4** branch
+The on-chain model 1 program source code can be found in the [sollotto backend](https://github.com/sollotto-io/sollotto-backend.git) repo

 - **SOLANA_NETWORK:** The Solana network in which the program operates, for example: `https://api.devnet.solana.com/`